 In addition, there are national e-commerce platforms such as Shopify, 3-D Cart, and Big Cartel that can integrate into your website.
 These are good solutions, but you can’t expect personal attention and support from those companies — you’re better off getting a web developer to work with these on your behalf (such as Prime Design Solutions), or hiring a web person to be on your staff.

-Custom e-commerce sites are available through smaller firms like Nittany Web Works, and the advantage is that you get personal support and attention.
+Custom e-commerce sites are available through smaller firms, and the advantage is that you get personal support and attention.
 They’re also able to offer support in marketing and analytics consulting, monitoring keywords, and all kinds of data that will help you succeed.

 Inadequate product photography is a big one, as discussed above.
 Not having an adequate team to help enter information, or for keeping up with sales is also key.
 We’ve had customers who do just fine most of the year with their e-commerce sites, and then get way behind in product fulfillment during the holidays, for example.
 That often causes customers to go to the company’s Facebook Page and ask where their orders are — then someone needs to respond to the complaint, and the problem is compounded.
 Customer service and shipping department have to be prepared, and you may need to adjust seasonally.